 The Challenge of Internet Connectivity in Camp Sherman

 Over the last decade, securing a fast, reliable and affordable internet connection in Camp Sherman has been virtually impossible.
 Due to Camp Sherman’s remote location surrounded by National Forest, fiber broadband connection has yet to reach our unique town.
 Treasured old growth forests have likewise impeded wireless viewsheds, rendering satellite and fixed wireless systems unreliable.
 Various internet service providers have written off Camp Sherman as a viable business opportunity, as the cost of upgrading existing equipment to current standards exceeds the amount of income to be generated.
-These challenges have left local businesses, Black Butte School, residents, and potential residents behind 21st Century opportunities.
+These challenges have left local businesses, Black Butte School District, residents, and potential residents behind 21st Century opportunities.

 Timeline Summary of Past Efforts to Improve Connectivity

 Black Butte School District (BBSD), along with other committed local stakeholders, have tried a number of different tactics to improve broadband connectivity over the past decade.
 While past initiatives have resulted in limited improvements for some stakeholders, no solution has proven successful in truly meeting the needs of our community.

 Community petition sent to Century Link to request an upgrade in service for Camp Sherman.
 The petition resulted in no clear response and no proposed upgrade.

 Direct request sent to Century Link to install a fiber connection.
 Century Link responded, saying they could not justify the cost.

 BBSD reached out to other local internet service providers, including Yellowknife and Sureline Broadband, to explore other types of service options, such as fixed wireless.